Termination letter (Redundancy)

 - Sets out the redundancy payment that will be made.

 - Letter of Redundancy

 What’s the difference between a termination letter and deed of release?

-A termination letter is used when an employer needs to terminate an employee either due to layoffs, poor performance or an other appropriate mean.
-It is important to have a termination letter as it provides a physical record of termination in the event of a lawsuit.
+A termination letter is used when an employer needs to terminate an employee either due to layoffs, poor performance or any other appropriate reasons.
+It is important to have a termination letter as it provides a physical record of termination in the event that legal proceedings are initiated.